An Empirical Analysis of Feature Engineering for Predictive Modeling

 \subsection{Support Vector Machine Results}

-The two primary hyper-parameters of a SVM are $C$ and $\gamma$.
+The two primary hyper-parameters of an SVM are $C$ and $\gamma$.
 It is customary to perform a grid search to find an optimal combination of $C$ and $\gamma$ \cite{hsu2003practical}.
-The 3 $C$ values of 0.001, 1, and 100 were tried, in combination with the 3 $\gamma$ values of 0.1, 1, and 10.
-This resulted in 9 different SVMs to evaluate.
-The experiment results given are from the best combination of $C$ and $\gamma$ for each feature type.
-A third hyper-parameter specifies the type of kernel that the SVM uses, which in this case is a Gaussian kernel.
-Because support vector machines benefit from their input feature vectors being normalized to a specific range \cite{hsu2003practical}, we normalized all SVM input to [0,1].
-This required normalization step for the SVM does add additional calculations on to the feature being investigated.
-Therefore, the results obtained for the SVM are not as pure of a feature engineering experiment as the other models.
-The results of the SVM engineered features are provided in Figure \ref{fig:error_svr}.
+We tried 3 $C$ values of 0.001, 1, and 100, combined with the 3 $\gamma$ values of 0.1, 1, and 10.
+This selection resulted in 9 different SVMs to evaluate.
+The experiment results are from the best combination of $C$ and $\gamma$ for each feature type.
+A third hyper-parameter specifies the type of kernel that the SVM uses, which is a Gaussian kernel.
+Because support vector machines benefit from their input feature vectors normalized to a specific range \cite{hsu2003practical}, we normalized all SVM input to [0,1].
+This required normalization step for the SVM does add additional calculations to the feature investigated.
+Therefore, the SVM results are not as pure of a feature engineering experiment as the other models.
+We provide the results of the SVM engineered features in Figure \ref{fig:error_svr}.